 This Hoosier also includes the solid oak legs, with brass leg skirts and ant traps, wooden casters, sliding lower oak shelf, large adjustable shelf in upper cabinet area, two solid oak tambour doors, smooth-rolling drawer slides, tin flour bin, tin sugar bin, carousel spice rack with jars.

 The Oak Hoosier Cabinet is available in all stains in Woods and Stains.
-Flour and sugar bins are not approved for storage or dispensing of food products.

 The tin is safe for food, but cleaning of them completely is almost impossible, the company that makes the hardware prefers to just say they are unsafe.
 However, we know of many people that use them every day, and our Amish have been using them for years, as did your grandmother or great grandmother.